satnam888/DataBricks-Delta-Live-Tables-POC/README.md

 * "Watermarked" All Incremental Data with a fixed value `unix_micros(current_timestamp())` referenced as `AppendWaterMark`.
 * All Incremental DLT are partioned using a calculated extract of Order Number - this could easily be a DATE value.
 * All DLT have `pipelines.autoOptimize.zOrderCols` optimisation on Order Number (small dataset so needs to be proven over large dataset)
-* DLT cant deal with complex aggregations (eg DISTINCT) so until table `SOH_with_SOL_Array_latest` is calculated, Changes are reflected multiple times at intermediuate stages
+* DLT cant deal with complex aggregations (eg DISTINCT) so until table `SOH_with_SOL_Array_latest` is calculated, Changes are reflected multiple times at intermediate stages.

 For Pipeline config I have used these values but any values of own choosing are OK: